frdr-dfdr/frdr_policies/docs/en/collections_development.md

 ## 5.0 Implementation and Revision

 This Policy enters into force on the date of its adoption.
-It will be reviewed by the FRDR Steering Committee every two years or at any time, as required.
+It will be reviewed every two years or at any time, as required.

-Last Revised: 2020-12-11
+Last Revised: 2023-11-28